openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Overview

-This specification defines new endpoints as well as additional parameters to existing OAuth endpoints required to implement the protocol outlined in the previous section.
-It also introduces a new authorization details type according to [@!I-D.ietf-oauth-rar] to convey the details about the credentials the wallet wants to obtain.
+This specification defines new endpoints as well as additional parameters to existing OAuth 2.0 endpoints required to implement the protocol outlined in the previous section.
+It also introduces a new authorization details type according to [@!I-D.ietf-OAuth 2.0-rar] to convey the details about the credentials the wallet wants to obtain.
 Aspects not defined in this specification are expected to follow [@!RFC6749]. it is RECOMMENDED to use PKCE as defined in [@!RFC7636] to prevent authorization code interception attacks.

 There are the following new endpoints:

 * Issuance Initiation Endpoint: An endpoint exposed by the wallet that allows an issuer to initiate the issuance flow
-* Credential Endpoint: this is the OAuth-protected API to issue verifiable credentials
+* Credential Endpoint: this is the OAuth 2.0-protected API to issue verifiable credentials
 * Deferred Credential Endpoint: this endpoint is used for deferred issuance of verifiable credentials

 The following endpoints are extended:

-* Client Metadata: new metadata parameter is added to allow a wallet (acting as OAuth client) to publish its issuance initiation endpoint.
+* Client Metadata: new metadata parameter is added to allow a wallet (acting as OAuth 2.0 client) to publish its issuance initiation endpoint.
 * Server Metadata: New metadata parameters are added to allow the client to determine what types of verifiable credentials a particular OAuth 2.0 Authorization Server is able to issue along with additional information about formats and prerequisites.
 * Authorization Endpoint: The `authorization_details` parameter is extended to allow clients to specify types of the credentials when requesting authorization for issuance.
 These extension can also be used via the Pushed Authorization Endpoint, which is recommended by this specification.
 * Token Endpoint: optional parameters are added to the token endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the credential endpoint.

 ## Client Metadata

-This specification defines the following new Client Metadata parameter in addition to [@!RFC7591] for wallets acting as OAuth client:
+This specification defines the following new Client Metadata parameter in addition to [@!RFC7591] for wallets acting as OAuth 2.0 client:

 * `initiate_issuance_endpoint`: OPTIONAL.
 URL of the issuance initation endpoint of a wallet.